 The doctor said our baby had a rare chromosome abnormality and there shouldn’t be a great chance of me miscarrying again.
 Then she asked if I wanted her to fax the lab report to me.
-I said yes as I figured Hubby would have questions.
+I said yes as I figured Mr Boots would have questions.
 Our original plan was to make an appointment to see the doctor when the results were in.
-Jake was worried I wouldn’t be able to handle the news and I knew Jake would have questions.
+Mr Boots was worried I wouldn’t be able to handle the news and I knew Jake would have questions.

 But I was anxious to know what the results were.
 When the doctor said it was a chromosome abnormality I didn’t see the point in trying to set up an appointment to see her.
 There isn’t much you can do for a chromosome abnormality and since this was my first confirmed pregnancy I knew the doctor more than likely wouldn’t refer us for genetic counseling.

 I got a lot more information from the faxed results.
 I was a little scared to read the fax.
 My biggest fear was that I would find out the baby’s gender.
 I wasn’t sure I wanted to know.
 I was scared it would be a boy (I’d really like a boy) and we’d have nothing but girls after that.
 Or it would be a girl and we’d have nothing but boys after that (Mr Boots wants a girl).
 I didn’t want to spend the rest of our lives thinking about the one baby we wanted to have but didn’t.

 Most of the results were in medical terms.
 I had to look things up on the internet to find out exactly what kind of chromosome abnormality our baby had.
 The one phrase that stuck out at me – and still sticks out at me – was that the baby was “maternal in nature.”
 Well, that took care of not wanting to know the baby’s gender.